sipsorcery-org/sipsorcery/sipsorcery-softphonev2/SIPSorcery.SoftPhone/readme.txt

 determine its public IP.
 If it can't then there will almost certainly be audio issues on some calls.

-GoogleVoiceUsername and GoogleVoicePassword - The same details you use to login to the Google Voice web site.
-They will allow VoIP calls to be placed through Google Voice's XMPP gateway.

 SIPUsername - The username for your SIP account.
 SIPPassword - The password for your SIP account.
 SIPServer - The host of your SIP server.